The skinny on belly fat — and how to get rid of it.

 And burning those extra calories can help you achieve and maintain a healthier weight in conjunction with regular cardiovascular exercise and a healthy diet.
 So if you want to do abdominal exercises, make them part of your fitness routine.
 Just don't treat them as a substitute for the recommended 150 minutes of weekly moderate intensity physical activity.

-Q: You also mentioned that stress is one of the factors that contributes to belly fat build-up.
+Q: You mentioned that stress is one of the factors that contributes to belly fat build-up.
 What is the connection between stress and belly fat?

 Dugan: This is a rapidly growing area of research.
 We're really starting to learn a lot more about the role stress plays in disease, including heart disease and diabetes.